_____________________________________________

 • A wide parameter of physiological markers shows relaxation much deeper than eyes-closed rest or other relaxation techniques.

-SKEPTICS: "It's religion disguised as science"
+SKEPTICS: "It's a religion disguised as a science."

 FACTS: